PJM Glossary

 Alternating Current

-An alternating current is the movement of an electric charge that periodically reverses direction.
+The movement of an electric charge that periodically reverses direction.
 This is compared to the flow of electric charge in direct current, which moves in only one direction.
 Electric power is delivered to homes and businesses through alternating current.

 Analog Control